 The Plaintiff respectfully demands that Apple sell all of its devices on “safe mode”, with software present to filter out pornographic content.
 If the purchaser of Apple’s products is over 18, Apple should allow the buyer to take additional step [sic] to acquire a password from Apple in order to remove the filter to access Constitutionally protected indecent content.
 If the buyer is under 18, Apple should not provide the password.

 The complaint is a bit whiney, and Americans can’t abide self-labeled “victims”, especially from those who can’t control their bodily desires.
+He lost his case, by the way, and went on to do other weird things.

 But Christians should take very seriously the fact that millions upon millions are addicted to online porn: after all, the gospel informs us that people can’t conquer sin by mere self-control or moderation.
 Even believers are drowning: 50% all Christian men regularly view pornography and, shockingly, 20+% of Christian women.
 Your kids and spouses are far more likely to damage their lives with porn than with drugs and alcohol.
 It’s an issue that the church must address, frankly and seriously.